-Arches National Park is located just five miles (8 kilometers) north of Moab, along highway 191.
+Arches National Park is located just five miles (eight kilometers) north of Moab, along Highway 191.
 Canyonlands National Park is divided into three districts called the Island in the Sky, the Needles, and the Maze.
 Island in the Sky is the most visited and easily accessible district to visit.
 Driving time is about 40 minutes from Moab.

 The Canyonlands Regional Airport is just 18 miles north of Moab.
 United Airlines offers daily flights between Moab and Denver and Delta Airlines offers a daily flight to and from Salt Lake City.
 Car rentals, shuttles, and taxi service is available at the Moab airport.

-Most people arrive at Arches and Canyonlands national park by car.
+Most people arrive at Arches and Canyonlands National Parks by car.
 There is no public transportation inside Arches and Canyonlands so you most likely need a car to reach the trailheads and scenic viewpoints within the parks.
 You may also rent a bike or book a commercial tour to get around the park.

 Depending on the length of your stay and how many National Parks you plan to visit in a year, it may be more beneficial to purchase the America the Beautiful National Parks and Federal Recreational Lands Pass.
 This pass covers entrance fees into all U.S. National Parks as well as over 2,000 National Monuments, National Wildlife Refuges, National Historic Sites, and other federally managed lands.

-Passes are free for current U.S. military members and reduced for Seniors aged 62 yrs+.
+Passes are free for current U.S. military members and reduced for Seniors aged 62 years or older.
 Senior passes also provide a 50 percent discount at select campgrounds.

 You and your family can get free access to hundreds of parks, lands, and waters for an entire year!